What is the difference between CRT and LCD?

 Affected By | External magnetic fields | Extreme temperature |

-Core Differences Between CRT and LCD In Point Form
+Main Difference Between CRT and LCD

 - CRT stands for Cathode Ray Tube while LCD stands for Liquid Crystal Display.